openkruise/kruise/docs/concepts/broadcastJob/README.md

 and `TTLSecondsAfterFinished` parameters takes no effect if `Never` policy is used.
 For example, if user wants to perform an initial configuration validation for every newly added node in the cluster, he can deploy a BroadcastJob with `Never` policy.

+### Paused

+`Paused` will pause the job.

+### FailurePolicy

+`FailurePolicy` indicates the behavior of the job, when failed pod is found.

+#### `Type`

+`Type` indicates the type of FailurePolicyType. `Type` could be the following values:

+- `FailurePolicyContinue` means the job will be still running, when failed pod is found.

+- `FailurePolicyFailFast` means the job will be failed, when failed pod is found.

+- `FailurePolicyPause` means the the job will be paused, when failed pod is found.

+#### `RestartLimit`

+`RestartLimit` specifies the number of retries before marking the pod failed.

 ## Examples